Tamper-evident technology: Physical security

 Many times, large sea-going shipping containers have such a metal ring or seal attached to them at the source port.
 After traveling at sea (and perhaps by land as well), the containers reach their destination, where each container is checked to have the seal properly in place (against a list of doublets - container/seal).

 In police work, tamper-evident techniques must often be used to guard access to evidence, providing means of storing items and samples in a way which can be used to prove that they were not altered after their collection.
 Special tamper-evident evidence bags are available, to be used following a strict protocol.
 Video recordings can be protected to some degree against tampering by recording a timestamp.

+Anti-Tamper Radio (ATR) systems use wireless communication to detect and respond to unauthorized access attempts in high-security environments.
+These systems integrate RF sensors to monitor critical infrastructure, military assets, and secure facilities.
+ATR can detect tampering by analyzing signal disruptions, movement, or interference, automatically triggering alerts or countermeasures.
+This technology is increasingly used in defense applications and supply chain security to enhance tamper-evident protection.

 Security seals are commonly employed on devices such as electronic voting machines in an attempt to detect tampering.
-However, testing by Argonne National Laboratory and others demonstrates that existing seals can usually be quickly defeated by a trained person using low-tech methods.
+However, testing by Argonne National Laboratory and others demonstrates that some existing seals can be quickly defeated by a trained person using low-tech methods.
 They offer ideas on countermeasures, and are exploring the promising option of "anti-evidence" seals.

 To prevent gas and electricity meters from being interfered with to show lower chargeable readings, they may be sealed with a lead or plastic seal with a government marking, typically fixed to a wire that passes through part of the meter housing.
 The meter cannot be opened without cutting the wire or damaging the seal.